-Licensed employees who wish to be released from an executed contract must give at least twenty-one days notice to the superintendent.
+Licensed employees who wish to be released from an executed contract must give at least twentyone days notice to the superintendent.
 Licensed employees may be released at the discretion of the board.
 Only in unusual and extreme circumstances will the board release a licensed employee from a contract.
-The board shall have sole discretion to determine what constitutes unusual and extreme circumstances.
+The board will have sole discretion to determine what constitutes unusual and extreme circumstances.

-A teacher must give thirty days notice prior to the effective date of the requested release.
-Requests for release will be considered until July 1st.
-Search for replacement will terminate 30 days after the written request.
-After July 1st, the school board will not consider request for release except for medical disability or action of the board.
-The teacher shall also be required to reimburse the school district for expenses incurred by the district, up to \$1000, as a result of the school board seeking a replacement for any reason other than medical disability or action of the board releasing the teacher from the contract.
-Upon written mutual agreement between the employee and the superintendent, the costs may be deducted from the employee's salary.
-Payment of these costs shall be a condition for release from the contract at the discretion of the board.
+Release from a contract will be contingent upon finding a suitable replacement.
+Licensed employees requesting release from a contract after it has been signed and before it expires may be required to pay the board the cost of advertising or other reasonable administrative costs incurred to locate and hire a suitable replacement.
+Upon written mutual agreement between the employee and the superintendent, and to the extent allowed by law, the costs may be deducted from the employee's salary.
+Payment of these costs is a condition for release from the contract at the discretion of the board.
 Failure of the licensed employee to pay these expenses may result in a cause of action being filed in small claims court.

-The superintendent is authorized to file a complaint with the Board of Educational Examiners against a licensed employee who leaves without proper release from the board.
+The superintendent is required to file a complaint with the Iowa Board of Educational Examiners against a licensed employee who leaves without proper release from the board.

-Cross Reference: 405.3 Licensed Employee Individual Contracts

-405.4 Licensed Employee Continuing Contracts

-407.3 Licensed Employee Retirement
+Cross Reference: 405.3 Licensed Employee Individual Contracts 405.4 Licensed Employee Continuing Contracts 407.3 Licensed Employee Retirement